trueos/trueos-docs/trueos-handbook/advanced.rst

 * from a CD, DVD, or USB media

-* from an installation directory on an HTTP, FTP, SSH+rsync, or a :ref:`PXE Boot Install Server`
+* from an installation directory on an HTTP, FTP, or SSH+rsync server

 The easiest way to create a custom installation media is to modify an existing installation image.
 For example, if you have downloaded an ISO for the TrueOS® version that you wish to customize, the superuser can access the contents of the ISO as follows::